Serhiy Rebrov: Dynamo Kyiv

 On 17 April 2014, Rebrov was named caretaker manager of Dynamo Kyiv.
 On 19 May, after the victory in the Ukrainian cup, he was named manager.
 During Rebrov's reign as manager, Dynamo Kyiv went on to win two Ukrainian Premier League titles, two Ukrainian Cup titles and one Ukrainian Super Cup.
 In the 2015–16 season, the team also progressed past the group stages of the UEFA Champions League for the first time in over 15 years, into the knockout rounds.
 The season before, Rebrov lead Dynamo Kyiv in a successful 2014–15 UEFA Europa League campaign, which included a memorable 5–2 win over Everton in the round of 16-second leg.
-Rebrov confirmed his resignation as manager on 31 May 2017, following the expiration fo his contract, after the club's final game of the season, against Chornomorets Odesa.
+Rebrov confirmed his resignation as manager on 31 May 2017, following the expiration of his contract, after the club's final game of the season, against Chornomorets Odesa.

 Al Ahli

 Rebrov soon returned to management and in June 2017, Rebrov was named manager of Saudi Arabia side Al Ahli.
 He managed there for one season, until he was eventually sacked for failing to win the league.